benbrastmckie/ModalHistory/problem_sets/01_tooling/tooling.md

 The easiest thing to do is to put the [`bib_style.bst`](https://github.com/benbrastmckie/ModalHistoryPrivate/blob/master/assets/bib_style.bst) file in the `/texmf/bibtex/bst/` directory on your computer as explained [here](https://github.com/benbrastmckie/VSCodium/blob/master/docs/latex.md) so that you don't need to worry about always including a `bst` file in some directory or other.
 As for the bibliography, the path `../../assets/modal_history` included above specifies a sample bibliography that I have provided and will update as we go.

-In order to get all the files in the right places and stay updated, the next step is to pull down the repository with Git.
+In order to get all the files in the right places and stay updated with the course materials as they evolve, the next step is to pull down the repository with Git.
 This will streamline collaboration so that staying up to date becomes easy and you don't have to cut and paste or move around different versions of files.
 To get Git working, you will need to add an SSH key.

+>[NOTE]
-Alternatively, you can skip to [Using LaTeX in VSCodium](#using-latex-in-vscodium) below.
+> More details abut LaTeX will be provided in [Using LaTeX in VSCodium](#using-latex-in-vscodium) below.

 ## Git

 Here is a brief overview of the steps to be completed:

-- Set up SSH authentication to be able to securely interact with GitHub repositories
+1. Set up SSH authentication to be able to securely interact with GitHub repositories
-- Use Git to pull down this repository onto your computer
+2. Use Git to pull down this repository onto your computer
-- Add your name to the [`practice_git.md`](https://github.com/benbrastmckie/ModalHistoryPrivate/blob/master/problem_sets/01_pset/practice_git.md) file on your computer
+3. Add your name to the [`practice_git.md`](https://github.com/benbrastmckie/ModalHistoryPrivate/blob/master/problem_sets/01_pset/practice_git.md) file on your computer
-- Push your change up to the repository
+4. Push your change up to the repository

 If you are already familiar with Git, feel free to complete these steps however you are comfortable Alternatively, follow the instructions below: